Finally Get Your Six-Pack Abs with This Nutrition Plan

 Skip the sausage and other cured meat products as well as anything fried.

 Are you drinking enough water?
 Don’t underestimate the liquid calories you consume if you drink fruit juice and sugary drinks.
 The high sugar content can be detrimental to your weight loss success.
 You should also cut back or stop drinking alcohol if you want a six pack.
 It’s packed with calories and slows fat-burning.

 Good to know:

-Alcohol has almost as many calories as fat (7 cal per gram) and shouldn’t be underestimated.
+Alcohol has almost as many calories as fat (7 cal per gram), so it should only be consumed in moderation.

 Drink 1.5 to 2 liters of water per day.
 In hot weather and when you exercise, you should drink even more.
 If you do more than an hour of exercise, an additional 0.5 to 1 liter of water will rehydrate you.
 Electrolyte beverages only make sense if you do long endurance training.
 Calculate your daily individual liquid requirement here:

 Six-pack Nutrition Plan